Composability is currently an Early Access Feature in Alpha status.

 participants.all.dars.upload(darPath)

-As before, the Bank creates an IOU and the house owner shares it with the painter on the iou domain, using their existing applications for IOUs.
+As before, the Bank creates an IOU and the house owner shares it with the painter on the iou sync domain, using their existing applications for IOUs.

 import com.digitalasset.canton.BigDecimalImplicits._